Program Requirements

 • Students must complete a minimum of 36 units in Global Studies, including at least three courses focused on a world area.

-• Students must complete at least 24 units at the 300 level or above, including courses across a minimum of three academic disciplines.
+• Students must complete at least 24 units at the 3000 level or above, including at least one course in the social sciences and one course in the humanities.

 • In addition to the 36 units, students must complete a four-semester sequence of courses in one modern language appropriate to their concentration.

-These requirements may be fulfilled only with college-level course work undertaken during a student's undergraduate enrollment.
-Courses must be taken for a grade, and a student must receive a grade of C+ or higher in all courses.
+These requirements may be fulfilled only with college-level coursework undertaken during a student's undergraduate enrollment.
+Courses must be taken for a grade, and a student must receive a grade of C+ or higher in all courses, including courses for the language requirement and study abroad courses.

-• 3 units of core course work: GS 3020 Global Futures
+• 3 units of core coursework: GLOBAL 2020 Global Futures

-• 27 units of advanced Eurasian studies course work (300-400 level) dealing with three different regions (e.g., Eastern, Western, and Central Eurasia) or with a transregional focus
+• 24 units of advanced Eurasian studies coursework (3000-4000 level) dealing with three different regions (e.g., Eastern, Western, and Central Eurasia) or with a transregional focus

 • Students must fulfill the standard Global Studies language requirement with Arabic, Chinese, Hebrew, Hindi, Persian, Russian, or another Eurasian language as determined in consultation with their Global Studies advisor.

 • The study abroad location must be in a country relevant to this concentration area.
-Otherwise, the student will not meet the study abroad requirement and will need to complete an additional 300- or 400-level course on campus.
+Otherwise, the student will not meet the study abroad requirement and will need to complete an additional 3000- or 4000-level course on campus.

 Note: A single course may satisfy more than one of the distribution requirements (i.e., disciplinary or regional).
 Some of these requirements may be completed while abroad.